autoSteve/acMqtt/README.md

 Add the keyword 'MQTT' to groups for CBus discovery, plus...

-A type of light, fan, fan_pct (or fanpct), cover, select, sensor, switch, binary_sensor (or binarysensor), bsensor or button (default if not specified is 'light').
+A type of light, fan, fan_pct (or fanpct), cover, select, sensor, switch, binary_sensor (or binarysensor), bsensor, isensor or button (default if not specified is 'light').
 * Light, cover, select, sensor, switch, binary_sensor and button are self-explanatory, being the Home Assistant equivalents.
 * Using cover by default assumes that a L5501RBCP blind relay is in "level translation mode".
 Using a select would also work well, with predictable level presets for open, closed, and part open at half way.
 See the cover notes below for more.
 * The fan keyword is specifically for sweep fan controllers like a L5501RFCP.
 See the sweep fan notes below.
 * A bsensor is a special-case binary_sensor, where the values are not ON/OFF, but rather configurable, e.g. Motion detected/Motion not detected.
+* An isensor is an inbound sensor, with values subscribed in MQTT topics.
+Use an automation in Home Assistant to publish sensor vaules to MQTT.

 And in addition to the type...
 * sa=     Suggested area